Putting Systems Thinking into Practice Toolkit

 Action Steps Supportive Resources

-Develop a basic understanding of systems change evaluation and how it differs from program evaluation.
+Develop a basic understanding of systems change evaluation and how it differs from project evaluation.

 Evaluating Systems Change Efforts: Where to Start Webinar

-Reflect upon your learning agenda questions continually to inform your TPP program monitoring and evaluation plan.
+If you have a learning agenda, revisit it continually to inform your TPP project monitoring and evaluation plan.

 Bringing Your TPP Program’s Learning Agenda to Life Webinar

-Use this checklist to plan and implement systems change principles into your TPP program evaluation.
+Use this checklist to plan and implement systems change principles into your TPP project evaluation.

 Checklist for Planning and Implementing a Systems Change Evaluation